 During the first session, your therapist will negotiate a confidential contract with you.
 He/she will encourage you to discuss your difficulties and expectations.
 Therapists are trained in a variety of approaches and techniques, used to assist their work with you.

 The service is able to cater for clients of all ages, including children, young people and adults.
+Our service is mainly run by postgraduate student counsellors and psychotherapists.
 We offer four different types of therapy within the service, as well as specific approaches to working with children and young people.
 Below is a summary of each therapeutic approach we use, but for more information, please click on the relevant links found within each heading.

 Cognitive Behavioural Therapy is a talking therapy that has been proven to help with a wide range of difficulties.
 CBT looks at our thoughts, feelings and behaviours and how these are linked; the way we feel is affected by the way we think and behave.
 Problems are broken down into smaller parts so that we can disrupt the negative cycles we find ourselves stuck in.
 This means we can start to break things down and understand what can sometimes feel like overwhelming problems or emotions.
 More specifically, the therapist and client work together in changing behaviours, or thinking patterns, or both.